OpenBookStore/openbookstore/README.md

 To run the web application:

 - run it from the binary.
-Either download it from GitLab either build it (`make build`), then run it:
+Either download it from GitLab either build it (`make build`), then run it (the binary is created in a `bin/` directory alongside foreign libraries):

 ```
-./bookshops -w [--port 4242] [--verbose]
+./bin/bookshops -w [--port 4242] [--verbose]
 ```

 - run it from sources: